Modifying clips and apply effects#

 .

-Modifying only the apparence of a Clip#
+Modifying only the appearance of a Clip#

 For VideoClip